varasys/corezfs/README.md

 A clone is an exact copy of a snapshot, but unlike a snapshot is both read/write.

-A simplistic way to think about it is that a snapshot is a backup, and if you want to restore a backup you "clone" it.
+A simplistic way to think about it is that a snapshot is a backup, and if you want to restore a backup you "clone" it back into existance.

 ### NFS and CIFS
 ZFS has built-in support for serving filesystems over nfs and cifs (by setting different options for the filesystem).
 Refer to the zfs man page for details.